DUrayev/RepostCleanerBot/README.md

 Telegram bot to clean reposts in chats.

 RepostCleanerBot can help you to analyze and clean reposts from any of your chats.
 Telegram Bot API doesn't have access to user messages history.
-However Telegram has Telegram Database Library (or simply TDLib), a tool that allow building your own Telegram clients.
+However, Telegram has Telegram Database Library (or simply TDLib), a tool that allow building your own Telegram clients.
 Therefore, RepostCleanerBot has embedded Telegram client, which has access to your history.
-As an additional Telegram client should be connected to user account, they need to pass an authorization and connect the RepostCleanerBot to your account as a new Device.
+As an additional Telegram client should be connected to user account, they need to pass an authorization to connect the RepostCleanerBot to your account as a new Device.
 User will need to scan provided QR code by mobile phone, so it's supposed that you chat with RepostCleanerBot on another device (e.g. laptop).

 To remove RepostCleanerBot from account user can send /logout or /stop command.
-In addition it's possible to go to the Settings > Devices > Find "RepostCleaner" bot session and terminate it.
+In addition, it's possible to go to the Settings > Devices > Find "RepostCleaner" bot session and terminate it.

 # Authorization in bot by QR code
-As you need to scan QR code by mobile phone, so it's supposed that you chat with bot on another device (e.g. laptop).
+As you need to scan QR code by mobile phone, so it's supposed that you chat with the bot on another device (e.g. laptop).

 # Authorization without another device (using mobile phone only)
 RepostCleanerBot supports authorization using phone number that is enabled for bot admins only.